Phineas and Ferb Get Busted!: Plot

-At the flying car, they see Linda and Lawrence, but the sergeant arrives to put Candace and Jeremy in the school as well.
-With a giant robot spider, Dr. Doofenshmirtz and Perry the Platypus knock the sergeant off the cliff to his death.
-Phineas and Ferb are juggling corn dogs, Linda and Lawrence turn into marionettes controlled by a giant Baljeet, who turns into one as well, controlled by a talking zebra, and Jeremy proposes to Candace.
+The Sergeant sends his guards and attack dogs after them, now seeking to put Candace and Jeremy in the school as well, leading to a chase.
+Reaching the edge of a gorge, Candace tries to get Phineas and Ferb fix the flying car but as they appear to have lost their creativity from the brainwashing, Candace remorsefully breaks down and admits that she is proud to have them as her brothers, which snaps them out of their state.
+As they are cornered by the Sergeant, Perry the Platypus knock him off the cliff to his death using a giant robot spider as he battled with Dr. Doofenshmirtz.
+Soon after, Phineas and Ferb are juggling corn dogs, Linda and Lawrence turn into marionettes controlled by a giant Baljeet, who then turns into one as well, controlled by a giant talking zebra, and Jeremy proposes to Candace.

-It turns out it was all Candace's dream all along and that the events of the episode never happened, which she tells her family at breakfast, even revealing Perry's secret identity.
+It turns out it was all a dream Candace was having all along and that the events of the episode never happened, which she tells her family at breakfast, even revealing Perry's secret identity.
 However, Major Monogram bursts in with an army of O.W.C.A.
 (Organization Without a Cool Acronym) agents to relocate Perry and mind-erase the Fletchers and Flynns.

-Perry wakes up in Phineas's bed, the events of the entire episode having all been just a bad dream and didn't really happen at all.
+Perry wakes up in Phineas's bed, with the events of the entire episode having all been just a bad dream and didn't really happen at all.
 Phineas reassures him, telling him to go back to sleep, which they both do.